JTateCC/emis_tech_assess/README.md

 tested building database and table, hit issue with psycopg2 and instead used pg8000 which is a pure python library which may impact runtime.

 built first table correctly.

+would it make sense to store the dataframes temporarily before inserting, could memory issues be a factor?